fenago/tableau-server/md/sites/Create Groups via Active Directory - Tableau.md

 Each user is assigned a site role as part of the import process.
-If any of the users to be imported exist in [Tableau Server]{.VariablesProductName}, the site role assigned during the import process is applied only if it gives the user more access to the server.
+If any of the users to be imported exist in [Tableau
+Server], the site role assigned during the import process is applied only if it gives the user more access to the server.
 Importing users does not demote site roles.